 - can you get more immediate response to special offers by sending them directly to your existing customers via their cell phones?

-- can cloud-computing technology allow you to access information from wherever you are as long as you have some sort of mobile computing device or a computer available?
+- can cloud-computing technology allow you to access information from wherever you are as long as you have some sort of mobile computing device (think smartphone or tablet anyone?)?